RamiAwar/packr/README.md

 ### Some terminology
-`Core package`: the package that is to be pruned of unnecessary dependencies
+`Target package`: the package that is to be pruned of unnecessary dependencies

-`Main project`: the project that depends on the core package.
+`Project package`: the project that uses the target package.

 ### How it works
-- Scan all the files in the main project and list modules needed from core package
+- Scan all the files in the project package and list modules needed from target package
-- Find the dependencies needed by those important modules
+- Find in turn the dependencies needed by those modules (recursively)
-- Handle nested dependencies in core package
-- Return a list of the minimum required dependencies to make the core package work in this project
+- Return a list of the minimum required dependencies to make the target package work in this project (no import errors)
-- Update the core package's pyproject.toml file with all-optional packages, and an extra section for this project specifying the minimum required deps.
+- Output a new temporary `requirements.txt` or `pyproject.toml` for installing the target package as part of a deploy

 ### TODO:

 - [x] Create a function to calculate the minimum dependencies required by a core package to work within a project based on what parts are used

-- [ ] Create a command line interface to this function and more
+- [x] Create a command line interface to this function and more

-- [ ] Create a function that updates a pyproject.toml file as specified above
+- [ ] Create a function that outputs a requirements.txt with those min dependencies

-- [ ] Look into pip requirements.txt support

-- [ ] Possibly calculate example dev impact, environmental impact of time saved in builds, as well as example storage space saved

 ### Tests